 Time to read

-Here, you’ll find random musings, news on my research, writing tips, and just generic PhD updates.
-Enjoy!
+Random musings, news on my research, writing tips, and just generic PhD updates.

 From Enlightenment to Exploitation: When Self-Help Turns Coercive